diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For this algorithm, I found a formula that I used for expected sum since there is only one missing integer and there are no duplicates.
+The arithmetic series formula really helped for this problem ( N times (N+1) all divided by 2).
+I used it for expected sum since there is only one missing integer and there are no duplicates.
 From there, I created a for loop that added up all the values within the array.
 After that, it subtracts the actual value from the expected one which gives us our missing integer.
 Since it only passes through the array once, my time complexity ends up being O(N).

 ```
 #include <vector>